 Kingston’s tours go down in history as being informative and intriguing at the same time.
 From the residence of Canada’s first prime minister at Bellevue House National Historic Site to the awe-inspiring Kingston Pen tours, to the legendary Fort Henry, Kingston is aged to perfection – and ready to showcase its past.

-Discover the lavish Glanmore National Historic Site in Belleville in the Bay of Quinte region, built in the 1882 for a wealthy banker.
+Discover the lavish Glanmore National Historic Site in Belleville in the Bay of Quinte region, built-in 1882 for a wealthy banker.
 Take a tour to see grand furnishings, hand-painted ceilings, and ornate woodwork and learn about this prominent family and this enduring example of unique architecture.

 Witness the 200-year-old millstones grind locally-grown heritage wheat into flour at The Old Stone Mill National Historic Site in Delta.
 A free tour here reveals milling technology and 1800s industrial heritage dating back to 1810 with interpretive displays, a working waterwheel and much more.